sourcegraph/handbook/content/company-info-and-process/remote/remote_hackathons.md

 This page describes processes and tips for holding remote hackathons.
 Everything on this page should be taken as a suggestion – you can decide whether or not something should apply to an individual future hackathon.

-See also [Blog Hackathon](../../departments/marketing/content/editorial/blog_hackathon.md) which describes how the content team has run hackathons.

 ## Size

 A hackathon of any size is possible, but we've found that having 10–20 participants works well.
 In a hackathon of ~16 product/engineering/design teammates, 11/11 survey respondents felt this size was "just right" and neither "too small" nor "too large."